Bet Republic Casino Review

 Our Take

-Start with the licence, where three sources tell three stories: the casino markets a Tobique Gaming licence (#0000070) we can’t verify on the regulator’s register; AskGamblers’ new listing records “Costa Rica” — a jurisdiction with no gaming regulator at all; and Wizard of Odds, the only investigator with depth here, states the casino “currently operates without a license” and advises players to “steer clear”.
+Start with the licence — and the first thing we noticed is that Bet Republic shows no regulator or licence number anywhere on its own AU site.
+Beyond that, three sources tell three stories: the casino’s marketing claims a Tobique Gaming licence (#0000070) we can’t verify on the regulator’s register; AskGamblers’ new listing records “Costa Rica” — a jurisdiction with no gaming regulator at all; and Wizard of Odds, the only investigator with depth here, states the casino “currently operates without a license” and advises players to “steer clear”.
 All three roads arrive at the same place: there’s no regulator an Australian player could escalate to.
 The operator entity is equally unsettled — third-party sources variously name Zentoria Limited, L.C.S Limited, Casolinia Group and Morada Horizon, and Fintelegram documents shared cashier logic and payment rails linking Bet Republic to Kingmaker (2.0 on this site) and the wider KNG Partners cluster.
 Wizard of Odds also flags an “account closure without notice at sole discretion” clause — the kind of term that matters most precisely when you have a balance to withdraw.

 There is one genuine improvement since our last look: AskGamblers has now listed the casino at CasinoRank 5.8/10 with both of its two logged complaints resolved at a 3-day response.
 That’s a real counter-signal — but two complaints and zero player reviews is far too thin to outweigh an unverifiable licence, an undisclosed operator and a cluster sibling with a documented withdrawal-delay pattern.
 We’ve rated cautiously and we’ll re-audit once Casino Guru or LCB picks it up and the licence and operator picture clarifies.